centminmod/validate-emails/readme.md

 The script offers specific support for [Xenforo](#xenforo) forum member email list verification through dedicated Xenforo argument flags.
 These flags enable you to mark invalid Xenforo forum member emails and move them to a `bounce_email` status, effectively disabling Xenforo email sending to those members without actually deleting the Xenforo member account.
 You can then setup a Xenforo forum wide notice targetting `bounce_email` status users - prompting them to update their email addresses.

-To reduce potential 3rd party email verification API per email check costs, this script also supports [Cloudflare HTTP Forward Proxy Cache With KV Storage](#cloudflare-http-forward-proxy-cache-with-kv-storage) to temporarily cache the API returned email verification status codes at the Cloudflare CDN and Cloudflare Worker KV storage level.
+To reduce potential 3rd party email verification API costs, this script also supports [Cloudflare HTTP Forward Proxy Cache With KV Storage](#cloudflare-http-forward-proxy-cache-with-kv-storage) for both per email check and [bulk file](#emaillistveirfy-bulk-file-api-cloudflare-cache-support) API check results to be temporarily cached and return the email verification status codes at the Cloudflare CDN and Cloudflare Worker KV storage level.

 The `validate_emails.py` email validation script was written by George Liu (eva2000) for his paid consulting clients usage.
 The below is public documentation for the script.